Endogenous Attention and the Spread of False News: Proofs

 \begin{proof}[Proof of Theorem \ref{thm limit behavior}] When $y^*_N\in N$ and $y_0\in N$, the system follows the law of motion $z_{n+1} = z_n+ $, so it never leaves the region $N$ and converges deterministically to $y^*_N=\frac{1}{1+\kappa}$.
-We henceforth assume that $y^*_N \notin N$ or $y_0\notin N$.
-By Theorem \ref{thm limit chain transitive} in Appendix \ref{appendix:stochastic approximation}, the limit set of $y_n$ is almost surely chain transitive for the LDI in \eqref{inclusion}.
-Since the LDI is a one-dimensional autonomous inclusion, its chain transitive sets are simply its steady states, so $y_n$ converges almost surely to a steady state of the LDI.
-We now show that there is positive probability of convergence to any stable steady state (Claim \ref{claim stable}) and zero probability of convergence to an unstable steady state (Claim \ref{claim unstable}) (see Section \ref{subsec:LDI} for definitions of stable and unstable steady states).
+We henceforth assume that $y^*_N \notin N$ and/or $y_0\notin N$.
+By Theorem \ref{thm limit chain transitive} in Appendix \ref{appendix:stochastic approximation}, the limit set of $y_n$ is almost surely internally chain transitive for the LDI \eqref{inclusion}.
+Since the LDI is a one-dimensional autonomous inclusion, its internally chain transitive sets are simply its steady states, so $y_n$ converges almost surely to a steady state of the LDI.
+By Lemma \ref{claim stable} below, when $y^*_N \notin N$ and/or $y_0\notin N$ there is positive probability of convergence to any stable steady state, and by Lemma \ref{claim repelling} there is zero probability of convergence to any repelling steady state. \end{proof}